-Nominations are due, via Dropbox, April 7, 2017.
+Nominations are due, via Dropbox, April 28, 2017 at 3 PM (NEW DEADLINE).
 Awardees will be notified by mid-May, and recognized at an Awards dinner to be held June 21, 2017 at the Derryfield in Manchester.
 OWNERS will receive an award; key team members will receive certificates of recognition.